 Two Dogs, One Misdiagnosed Problem:

 The saga continues.
 Fast-forward now eight years.
-I recently have had a run of older patients i.e. 12-15 year olds who come to TopDog for the typical hind-end weakness.
+I recently have had a run of older patients i.e. 12-15-year-olds who come to TopDog for the typical hind-end weakness.
 However, the minute they walked through the door it was blatantly obvious to me that there was far more going on.
-Though they were weak in the hind legs, the problem really in both cases was, in the dogs’ neck.
+Though they were weak in the hind legs, the problem really in both cases was, in the dogs’ necks.
 I will explain this later.
 Both of these dogs also had been slowly declining for years.
 And of course, guess what?
 Neither of them had any recent x-rays.
-Yet both of them had been prescribed non-steroidal anti-inflammatory (NSAIDs) such as Deramaxx, Rimadyl, Metacam, Previcox, etc. and not any real pain medications.
+Yet both of them had been prescribed non-steroidal anti-inflammatory (NSAIDs) such as Deramaxx, Rimadyl, Metacam, Previcox, etc., and not any real pain medications.

 Do you See Where I Am Going With This?

 Here is my point.
 When it comes to orthopedic disease, x-rays are King!
 Right?
 I mean there is no better way to image bone changes than by taking an x-ray.
 It is also the most affordable option when it comes to diagnostic imaging when compared to a CT scan or MRI.